 In Science Week, we follow a theme to involve the whole school from Year 6 to Year R. It is a great opportunity for pupils to immerse themselves in scientific learning, to think of their own enquiry based learning and share what they have learnt across year groups.
 It also gives a great opportunity for developing and exploring cross-curricular links in greater depth.

-This year's theme will be 'Plastics and Oceans' which will enable great links between Geography and Science.
-We will be involving lots of Environmental groups, eg. Marine Conservation Society and Kidsagainstplastic.
+Last year's theme was 'Plastics and Oceans' which enabled great links between Geography and Science.
+We involved lots of Environmental groups, eg. Marine Conservation Society and Kidsagainstplastic.

 Part of the Science week is the ever-expanding Science Fair, which offers the chance for parents/carers to be involved and set up a stall showcasing a scientific activity.
 It can be an investigation, some research or even a creature.
 The rest of the school has the opportunity to come and experience, learn and discuss the science they can see.